DouglasTitze/DouglasTitze.github.io/_posts/2023-04-15-Implement-Trie-Prefix-Tree.md

 **Set (hash table) -** An unordered collection of distinct elements.
 Each element may only appear once.

-**Hash Map/Dictionary -** A data structure that maps keys to their values.
+**Hash Map/Dictionary -** A data structure that stores a collection of keys, each to their respective values.
 Each key may only appear once.

 # Solution Statistics For My Solution